-Ahlam, the coordinator of the web-conferences and who is a Ph.D. student in Australia, added:
+Ahlam, the coordinator of the workshops and who is a Ph.D. student in Australia, added:

 Prof. Reima's seminar was important especially to those who did not have an idea about libraries.
 Online libraries are new to our students and searching any database sometimes could be confusing.
-All of the feedback was positive, and attendees recommended the seminar to other students.
-Some of the students who attended the seminar were BA (senior) students who had a project, and they needed to use Umm Alqura online library.
-They were happy, and they contacted me to tell me that Prof. Reima made it easy for them to look for references for their projects.
-They told me that they were taking notes and wrote the name of the databases Prof. Reima suggested.
+All of the feedback was positive and they recommended the seminar to other students.
+Some of the students who attended the seminar were BA (senior) students who had a project and they needed to use Umm Alqura online library.
+They were happy and they contacted me telling me that Prof. Reima made it easy for them to look for references for their project.
+They told me that they were taking notes and they wrote the name of the databases Prof. Reima suggested.

-Graduate students were excited about the web-conferences and were eager to join them.
-However, SAL organizers were not willing to register more than 20 participants in each web-conference to keep it manageable, to give each participant a chance to ask questions and receive answers, and to enable the web-conferences presenter to attend to students individually.
+Graduate students were excited about the online workshops and were eager to join them.
+However, SAL organizers were not willing to register more than 20 participants in each workshop to keep it manageable, give each participant a chance to ask questions and receive answers and to enable the presenter to attend to students individually.
 Ahlam, commented:

-we had waiting lists because we could not accept more than 20 students, and this is due to the capacity of the online seminar room.
+we had waiting list because we could not accept more than 20 students and this is due to the capacity of the online seminar room.
 That's why we planned to hold some of the seminars under the request of the students.

-Findings of the present study are consistent with findings of other studies in the literature, mentioned above such as Kear, Chetwynd, Williams & Donelan (2012); Kokoc, Ozlu, Cimer & Karal (2011); Forrester (2009); Bandy (2010); Kingery (2009); Fridrici & Lohaus (2009); Grant, 2009); Skylar (2009); Reushle & Loch (2008); Hartsell & Yuen(2006); Wolf (2006); Loudon & Sharp (2006); Knapczyk, Frey & Wall-Marencik (2005); Foreman & Jenkins (2005); Curran, Kirby, Parsons & Lockyer (2003); Chapman & Knapczyk (2003); and Johnson, Bishop, Holt, Stirling, & Zane (2001) in which participants found that online training effective and beneficial.
+Findings of the present study are consistent with findings of other studies in the literature, mentioned above such as Kear, Chetwynd, Williams & Donelan (2012); Kokoc, Ozlu, Cimer & Karal (2011); Forrester (2009); Bandy (2010); Kingery (2009); Fridrici & Lohaus (2009); Grant, 2009); Skylar (2009); Reushle & Loch (2008); Hartsell & Yuen (2006); Wolf (2006); Loudon & Sharp (2006); Knapczyk, Frey & Wall-Marencik (2005); Foreman & Jenkins (2005); Curran, Kirby, Parsons & Lockyer (2003); Chapman & Knapczyk (2003); and Johnson, Bishop, Holt, Stirling, & Zane (2001).

-7.2 Shortcomings of the Training Web-conferences
+7.2 Shortcomings of the online training workshops

-Responses to the survey from the participants revelaed some technical obstacles while preparing for the web-conferences.
-Several web-conferencing software were tried out: PalTalk, Skype, Hot to Geek and WebEx.
-The author had a screen and desktop sharing problem when using PalTak and Skype.
-In addition, some students were disconnected, the author suffered from slow connection and slow browsing, and there was a buzzing sound throughout the session conducted via How-to-Geek.
+Responses to the survey from the participants indicated some technical obstacles while preparing for the workshops.
+Several web conferencing software were tried out: PalTalk, Skype, Hot to Geek and WebEx.
+In the authors' workshops, there was a screen and desktop sharing problem with PalTak and Skype.
+In addition, some students were disconnected, the presenters suffered from slow connection and slow browsing and there was a buzzing sound throughout the session conducted via How-to-Geek.
 Ahlam noted:

 The quality of the voice due to the poor connection on the end of the students or the speaker was among the challenges and shortcomings that we could not overcome.

 Hopefully, the third workshop went on fine with WebEx.
-As a coordinator of the web-conferences,
+As a coordinator of the workshops,

-In the first few sessions, there was no technical support available to help with emerging problems.
+In the first couple of sessions, there was no technical support available to help with the emerging problems.
 However, starting from the third session, the coordinator managed to have technical support available online from a graduate student majoring in IT.

-Some participants had no prior experience using the web-conferencing software.
-To make it easy for the participants to use the software, they were e-mailed a link and login instructions.
+Some participants had no prior experience using the web conferencing software.
+To make it easy for the participants to use the software, they were e-mailed a link and logging in instructions.
 They did not have to download anything; they only had to click on a link to go directly to the main page.
-At the beginning of, and throughout the session, the author and coordinator had to prompt the students and direct them.
+At the beginning of and throughout the session, the presenter and coordinator had to prompt the students and direct.